 There are two most common ways in which money can be received in India from the UK.

 - Bank Transfer – when placing the request, you mention recipient details whose Indian bank account is to be credited.
-It can be your own bank account or any other person’s bank account who you want to pay in India.
+It can be your own bank account (read this to know the type of accounts you can hold as an NRI) or any other person’s bank account who you want to pay in India.
 You pay them in UK Pounds (Sterling), usually online transfer.
 The company converts it and sends it to your bank account in India.
 Almost all companies today provide this facility – TransferWise, XendPay, WorldRemit and WesternUnion.

 - Cash – Using this method, the receiver can show his identity proof along with the transfer reference number and pick cash in person.
 Please note that you get better rates if you send money to an account in India and also fees is usually less compared to cash pickups.
 So, if your recipient has an account, prefer sending it directly to their account.
 WesternUnion and MoneyGram provide cash pickup service.